By: Kristin Bourne

 Welcome to Barnes Bay!
 (Mango's Seaside Grill is to the left)

-Eastern half of Barnes Bay.
-Viceroy in the distance.
+Eastern half of Barnes Bay with Four Seasons Anguilla in the distance

 The Barnes Bay side of the resort is home to the resort's beachfront private villas and small day-time restaurant, the Half Shell.